Algebraic to exponential decay of spatial correlations in one-dimensional and confined hard-core fluids: A Laplace-pole analysis: Introduction

 \section{Introduction}

 In a recent paper \cite{BM25}, Bouzar and Messina revisited the exact radial distribution function (RDF) $g(x)$ of the one-dimensional (1D) hard-rod fluid (Tonks gas) \cite{T36,S16}.
-Although the Tonks gas is a well-known and extensively studied system, their work revealed noteworthy findings.
-This underscores that, despite its apparent simplicity, the system remains relevant both theoretically, through the identification of previously unrecognized features, and practically, as the 1D polydisperse hard-rod model has recently been used to explore the behavior of hard disks and hard spheres under single-file confinement \cite{MS24b,MS25}.
+Although the Tonks gas is a well-known and extensively studied system, their work revealed noteworthy features, underscoring that, despite its apparent simplicity, it remains relevant both theoretically and as an effective model for single-file confined hard disks and hard spheres \cite{MS24b,MS25}.